 To add an asset to your project:

 You can also click AR Library in the Toolbar.
-AR Library will open in a separate window, like in the screen below.
+AR Library will open in a separate window:

 When you've selected an asset, you'll see its specifications, such as how many vertices a 3D object has or if there are animations contained in the asset.